byakugan-1/byakugan.io/_posts/2025-06-02-sparrow-guide.md

 ![Image](/assets/img/sparrow-guide-images/20.webp)

+> Use your own Electrum server onion; third‑party servers can learn wallet activity and reduce privacy.
+{: .prompt-warning }

 ## Create a hot wallet

 Now that Sparrow Wallet is configured to communicate with the Bitcoin network, you're ready to create your first wallet.
 This section guides you through the creation of a hot wallet, i.e. a wallet whose private keys are stored on your computer.
 Since your computer is a complex machine connected to the Internet, it presents a very large attack surface.
 Consequently, a hot wallet should only be used for limited amounts of bitcoins.
 To store larger amounts, opt for a secure wallet with a Hardware Wallet.
 If this is what you're looking for, you can skip ahead to the next section.

+> Treat hot wallets as spending wallets only — keep limited amounts; use a Hardware Wallet for savings.
+{: .prompt-warning }

 To create a hot wallet, from the Sparrow Wallet home screen, click on the "*File*" tab and then on "*New Wallet*".